The Agent Communication Graph Becomes the Metadata Leak

 That is a different privacy failure than the one covered in inter-agent message leakage.
 Message privacy asks whether one agent reveals a secret to another agent or to shared memory.
 Communication-graph privacy asks whether the shape of coordination is itself a leak.
 A hiring pipeline, incident response chain, procurement negotiation, or security investigation can be exposed by call order even when every payload is encrypted.

 The paper ties this to agent interoperability.
-The official A2A documentation describes Agent2Agent as an open protocol for agent communication and collaboration, with Agent Cards for discovery and protocol bindings for task exchange.
-The Model Context Protocol documentation describes MCP as a standard way for applications to connect models to external systems and tool access.
+The official A2A specification describes Agent2Agent as an open standard for communication between independent, potentially opaque agent systems, with Agent Cards for discovery and protocol bindings for task exchange.
+The Model Context Protocol tools specification describes MCP tools as model-controlled capabilities that let models interact with external systems such as databases, APIs, and computations.
 Put those together in a real organization and the agent stack starts to leave a map: planner to executor, executor to MCP server, executor back to verifier, verifier back to planner.

 What A2A-MetaTrace Tests

-The paper introduces A2A-MetaTrace, a corpus of real multi-agent A2A traffic built from official reference sample agents.
+The paper introduces A2A-MetaTrace, a corpus of real multi-agent A2A traffic built from official reference sample agents, each run unmodified as its own server over the SDK and backed by real model calls.
 It composes agent capabilities into recurring workflow classes, records communication metadata rather than payload content, and measures whether adversaries can infer workflow class from the observable shape of traffic.
 The arXiv abstract and evaluation report that passive metadata recovers task class well above chance and that this recovery can occur from the opening of a workflow.

 The point is that "content private" and "workflow private" are separate claims.
-A company can encrypt messages, restrict logs, and still leak organizational roles through stable agent identifiers and reusable task handles.
-A vendor can publish a tool API that never reveals a customer document, yet still reveal when the customer asked for compliance review, fraud triage, or executive approval.
+A company can encrypt messages, restrict logs, and still leak organizational roles through stable agent identifiers, reusable task handles, callback endpoints, registry queries, and predictable workflow cadence.
+A vendor can publish a tool API that never reveals a customer document, yet still reveal when the customer asked for compliance review, fraud triage, security investigation, or executive approval.

 This makes the page on delegation traces feel incomplete in a productive way.
 Auditors need enough trace structure to reconstruct authority.
 Attackers and unnecessary intermediaries should not receive the same structure by default.
 The governance task is not to delete the graph.
 It is to decide who may see which version of it, at which time, and with which verification rights.